 “I have been an active member of the Vision Sciences Society since I was a graduate student, and I have formed so many lasting professional relationships within the context of my involvement in that society that have shaped me as a scientist and as a person,” Anderson said.

-Anderson earned his Ph.D. in psychological and brain sciences from John Hopkins University in 2014, then spent two years there as a postdoctoral fellow before joining the Texas A&M faculty in 2016.
+Anderson earned his Ph.D. in psychological and brain sciences from Johns Hopkins University in 2014, then spent two years there as a postdoctoral fellow before joining the Texas A&M faculty in 2016.
 His research investigates the mechanisms by which reward learning changes how we direct our future attention.
 Among other seminal contributions, he has discovered a method for studying how the relationship between reward and visual stimuli in one task can affect attention in others.
 His combined research also gives insight into the understanding of the failures of value-based cognitive control in addiction.

 To date, Anderson has published more than 80 research articles and 10 review articles, earning recognition from the American Psychological Association, the Association for Psychological Science and the Psychonomic Society.
 He has mentored many graduate, masters and undergraduate students as well as postdoctoral and postbaccalaureate students, who themselves have first-authored many papers and received many awards.